NGENDAKURIYOLionel/ServerConfiguration/Ubuntu_Server_Security.md

 The HIDS must send us a **email notification** to our email address(that we will provide i.e innoveos_report) via ssmtp in case of a supervised folder or file is modified.

-We recommend the tripwire because of it's detailled reports.
+We recommend the file integrity checker `tripwire` because of it's detailled reports.

 ## Configure Tripwire HIDS
 During the installation you will be asked to give 2 passwords (keys).
 Don't forget them.